NASA-Openscapes/2021-Cloud-Hackathon/clinic/index.md

 Welcome to the Cloud Hackathon Clinic!

-Please go to https://openscapes.2i2c.cloud/hub/ - log in with your GitHub Account, and select "Small"
+Please go to 2i2c Openscapes Hub - log in with your GitHub Account, and select "Small"

 Clinic materials that we'll cover today are here: https://nasa-openscapes.github.io/2021-Cloud-Hackathon/clinic/
 :::